OpenNebula/website/SPELLCHECK.md

 # Checking Spelling in this Repo

-To quickly check spelling including the words in the provided dictionary, you can use PySpelling with Aspell and the `aspell-en` U.S. English dictionary.
+To quickly check spelling including the words in the provided dictionary (`dicts/OpenNebula.dic`), you can use PySpelling with Aspell and the `aspell-en` U.S. English dictionary.

 ## Requisites: